 The Hag's Mantle

-This ceremonial garment, featuring embroidered motifs of Grey Dolphin's skull and De Shurland's tomb graffiti, creates a visual dialogue between medieval folklore and contemporary environmental consciousness.
-The distinctive mask fuses marsh harrier imagery with plague doctor aesthetics, bridging historical medical practice with modern ecological protection.
+The ceremonial robe carries embroidered motifs of Grey Dolphin’s skull and graffiti traced from De Shurland’s tomb.
+These elements bind medieval folklore to contemporary ecological concern.
+The mask fuses marsh harrier form with plague doctor silhouette, linking historic medical ritual to modern environmental protection.